How Companies Use Proxies for Competitive Intelligence

 Why Proxies Are Essential for Reliable Intelligence

-Rate limiting and throttling: Even without an outright block, many sites throttle repeated requests from the same IP.
-Page load times increase, content loads partially, or requests time out.
-Proxy rotation ensures each request comes from a fresh IP with no accumulated rate-limit debt.
+Rate limiting and throttling.
+Even without a hard block, many sites throttle repeated requests from the same IP.
+Page loads get slower, content loads partially, requests time out.
+Proxy rotation means every request arrives on a fresh IP with no accumulated rate-limit debt.

 Monitoring Competitor Websites for Strategic Changes

-High-value changes to monitor:
+High-value changes to watch:

 Tracking Competitor Advertising Across Markets

-Analyzing Competitor SEO from Different Locations
+Analysing Competitor SEO from Different Locations

-Key SEO intelligence to gather through geo-targeted proxies:
+Useful SEO intelligence to gather through geo-targeted proxies:

 Social Media Intelligence Gathering